vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ## Viewing existing liquidity provisions
 You can view the list of participants supplying liquidity to market in two easy ways: using the endpoint or a Vega Tool.

-1. One, by querying the REST endpoint for a node given the partyID and marketID:
+1. Querying the REST endpoint for a node given the partyID (public key) and marketID:

 `https://<node address>/liquidity-provisions/party/{party}/market/{market}`

-2. Alternatively, you can use the `vegatools` command line tool to view the details about the liquidity providers for a given market.
-The repo for this tool can be found here: `https://github.com/vegaprotocol/vegatools`
+2. Using the `vegatools` command line tool to view the details about the liquidity providers for a given market.

+[Vega Tools repo](https://github.com/vegaprotocol/vegatools): Try the liquidity commitment tool, under the `liquiditycommitment` folder.
+Check the `readme` file for how to set up the Vega Tools.

 To see the current liquidity commitments for a market on testnet, you can use this command line: